 Algar do Carvão / Furnas do Enxofre

 This is one of the most sensitive readings on the island.
-When visibility drops or the weather is more uncertain, it should not be your only bet for the day.
+When visibility fails or the weather is more uncertain, it should not be your only plan for the day.

 NORTH